 Advisory Board Involvement: There will be an opportunity (afternoon and dinner) to attend the advisory board strategy ‘day’ when all key topics for the following 12 months will be discussed and agreed.
 By rotation 5 Partner Level Members of the RLC Foundation will join the advisory board.

-Article Submission: This will be into both Sustainer (500 words) and a short article (250 words) into the Review magazine which is the Annual view.
-Both articles can carry the partner brand image and the RLC Corporate Member level logo.
+Article Submission: This will be into both Sustainer (200 words) and an article into the Review magazine which is the Annual review.

 Bespoke RLC Tailored Event: The RLC will work with a Partner to create a unique ‘event’ based either from an RLC location (recommended) or at the Partner’s chosen location.
 This can be offered as either an internal (employee) or external (customer) event and will be designed accordingly.